 EEG findings are abnormal in approximately 90% of patients.
 In almost all patients who had focal paroxysmal electroencephalographic abnormalities, the epileptiform focus was ipsilateral to the major skin lesions.

-Histologic examination of the 4 types of epidermal nevi is variable.
+Histologic examination of the four types of epidermal nevi is variable.

 Typically, the histologic examination of linear epidermal nevus reveals marked hyperkeratosis, papillomatosis, and acanthosis with rete ridge elongation in a psoriasiform pattern.
 Changes of epidermolytic hyperkeratosis, acantholytic dyskeratosis, and those resembling verruca vulgaris and comedo formation may also be observed.